gwbischof/mcq-randomizer/README.md

 # mcq-randomizer

-This program randomizes multiple choice tests to create multiple version of a test.
+This program randomizes multiple choice tests to create multiple versions of a test.

 It takes in a test and answer key, and produces randomized test with a matching answer key.